Dynamically generated concatenated codes and their phase diagrams: Phase diagram under unheralded errors

 The essential difference is that concatenated repetition codes have a threshold below which the noncoding phase (paramagnet) is \textit{unstable}: an infinitesimal perturbation away from $m=0$ on the leaves sends the system toward a fixed point with $\langle |m| \rangle > 0$~\cite{Chayes1986,Ioffe1996}.
 Since the ``initial condition'' set by the error channel on each leaf is $m = \pm(1-2p)$, the instability of the paramagnet at $q=0$ has a simple coding interpretation: a repetition code can be reliably decoded all the way up to $p_c=1/2$, just by counting the number of up spins vs. down spins.
 In fact, the paramagnetic fixed point remains unstable up to a critical bulk error rate~\cite{Carlson1988,Carlson1990distr,Carlson1990a}, the aforementioned ``reconstruction threshold''.
 The transition is continuous, with $\langle |m|\rangle$ continuously going to zero at $q_c$~\cite{Chayes1986}.

 In contrast, in the Bell tree---and good quantum concatenated codes more generally---the noncoding fixed point is stable even in the absence of bulk noise.
 This is because $p_c=1/2$ is an upper bound on the threshold of any zero-rate classical code, which cannot be saturated by any CSS code that is simultaneously robust to phase flips~\cite{Steane1996,Calderbank1996}.
-At nonzero $q$, while the $\langle |m|\rangle = 0$ trivial fixed point is unstable for $(1-2q)^2 > 1/2$ in the ``copy node'' recursion~\autoref{eq:copy-f-m} (corresponding to $q_c = \frac{1}{2}(1-\frac{1}{\sqrt{2}})$ in the classical repetition code~\cite{Chayes1986,Ioffe1996,Evans2000,Mezard2006}), alternating with delocalizer nodes stabilizes the noncoding phase.
-As a consequence, the transition at $q=q_c$ is first-order, signaled by the jump in $P_F^*(q)$ at $q_c$.
-The same intuition applies to non-CSS quantum codes, and was implicit in the scaling form~\autoref{eq:scaling} positing a stable coding and noncoding phase separated by a critical point.
+The same reasoning applies to non-CSS quantum codes, and was implicit in the scaling form~\autoref{eq:scaling} positing a stable coding and noncoding phase separated by a critical point at $q=0$.
+At nonzero $q$ in the Bell tree, while the $\langle |m|\rangle = 0$ trivial fixed point is unstable for $(1-2q)^2 > 1/2$ in the ``copy node'' recursion~\autoref{eq:copy-f-m} (corresponding to $q_c = \frac{1}{2}(1-\frac{1}{\sqrt{2}})$ in the classical repetition code~\cite{Chayes1986,Ioffe1996,Evans2000,Mezard2006}), introducing delocalizer nodes on alternating layers stabilizes the noncoding phase.
+As a consequence, the transition at $q=q_c$ is first-order, signaled by the jump in $P_F^*(q)$ at $q_c$. \gs{Nevertheless, our conjecture that the coding and critical fixed points become marginal at $q=q_c$ indicates that we can still associate a diverging correlation length, i.e. $\xi_c(q)\rightarrow \infty$, to this first-order transition.}